Btibert3/nhl-shiny/README.md

 ## TODO:

 - [ ] handle invalid gameids gracefully
-- [ ] put some liptsick on this pig
 - [ ] Modify / change the Forecasted Goals stepchart
 - [ ] Evaluate if the model should factor in time since last shot (rebounds)
 - [ ] Improve the rink plot to be interactive with mouse over detail
+- [ ] Better handle games.
+Need to change the `helpers.R` for each season.